Mosacd/tbc_concept_landing_page/README.md

 - **CSS3**: For styling and making the page responsive.
 - **JavaScript**: For adding interactivity and functionality to the sliders.
 - **Custom Fonts**: TBCX fonts are used to match the branding of TBC Concept.

+### **No Frameworks Used**

+This project was developed without the use of any JavaScript libraries or frameworks.
+All functionality is implemented using native web technologies.

 ## Instructions to Start the Project